 Singlet-triplet excitations and long range entanglement in the spin-orbital liquid candidate FeSc2S4

 The symmetric splitting of two spin-wave branches in an antiferromagnetic resonance (AFR) experiment has been an essential measurement of antiferromagnets for over half a century.
-In this research, we performed time-domain THz spectroscopy experiments with circularly polarized light on the low symmetry multiferroic h-HoMnO3 (HMO) to reveal an AFR of the Mn sublattice that splits asymmetrically in magnetic field, with a 50% difference in g-factors between the high and low energy branches of this excitation.
-The temperature dependence revealed this asymmetry to be related to the Ho sublattice magnetization.
-Furthermore, we uncovered a drastic renormalization of the g-factors of the Mn AFR at the Ho spin ordering temperature, confirming strong Ho-Mn coupling.
-Theoretical calculations demonstrated these results are not explained by conventional exchange mechanisms alone and are only reproduced if quartic spin interactions between Ho-Mn moments are also considered.
-Our results provided a paradigm for the optical study of such novel spin interactions in an AFR experiment.
+In this work, circularly polarized time-domain THz spectroscopy experiments performed on the low symmetry multiferroic hexagonal HoMnO3 reveal an AFR of the Mn sublattice to split asymmetrically in an applied magnetic field, with an ≈50% difference in g-factors between the high and low energy branches of this excitation.
+Theoretical calculations demonstrate that this asymmetry is only reproduced if quartic spin interactions are also included in the spin Hamiltonian.
+Our results provide a paradigm for the optical study of such novel interactions in hexagonal manganites and low symmetry antiferromagnets in general.